FIRST HOME SAVINGS ACCOUNT (FHSA)

 December 2020 3 min read

 Have you thought about your exit strategy for your business?
 Businesses are selling quickly these days, yet many operate without the end in mind, and fewer than 10% have a formal plan in writing.
-There’s also another important thing to consider, best illustrated by clients of mine and their situation…
+There’s also another important thing to consider, best illustrated by our business members and their unique situation…

-Over many years, my hardworking clients have built a successful business.
-They’re now in their fifties with a combined net worth of $5 million, and almost all of it’s in the business (which is common).
+Over many years, these hardworking people have built a successful business.
+They’re now in their 50s with a combined net worth of $5 million, and almost all of it’s in the business (which is common).
 They want the freedom to retire by selling their business and living off the net earnings.

-My clients were considering selling in a few years, but with our ever-changing environment, who knows what their sector could look like then, and what that could mean for their business’s value in the future.
+They were considering selling in a few years, but with an ever-changing environment, they were unsure what their sector could look like then, and what that could mean for their business’s value in the future.

-The point here is that if you’re a business owner wanting to sell in order to tap into your business’s net worth—whether it’s to become financially independent, enter another venture, or pay down debt—you need to ensure you act at the right time (the proverbial “make hay when the sun shines”).
+The point here is that if you’re a business owner wanting to sell in order to tap into your business’s net worth—whether it’s to become financially independent, enter another venture, or pay down debt—you need to ensure you act at the right time and make the most of a favourable situation while it lasts.
 This means having a proper plan in place for when that time comes.

 Here are some possible exit strategies that will also help you get your net worth out of your business: